 \section{Introduction}

-The discovery of $X(3872)$ opened a new era of exotic hadrons called charmonium-like states~\cite{X3872-Belle}.
-Understanding the nature of this state and of other charmonium-like states, in general, provides an opportunity to study the nonperturbative behaviors of quantum chromodynamics.
-In searching for other charmonium-like states, $X(3915)$ was found by the Belle experiment~\cite{X3915-0,X3915-1} and confirmed by the BaBar experiment~\cite{X3915-2,X3915-3}, initially in the study of $B^- \rightarrow J/\psi\omega K^-$~\footnote{Charge-conjugate process will be implicitly included.} and later in the no-tag two-photon interactions.
+The discovery of $X(3872)$ opened a new era of exotic hadrons called charmoniumlike states~\cite{X3872-Belle}.
+Understanding the nature of this state and of other charmoniumlike states, in general, provides an opportunity to study the nonperturbative regime of quantum chromodynamics.
+In searching for other charmoniumlike states, $X(3915)$ was found by the Belle experiment~\cite{X3915-0,X3915-1} and confirmed by the BaBar experiment~\cite{X3915-2,X3915-3}, initially in the study of $B^- \rightarrow J/\psi\omega K^-$~\footnote{Charge-conjugate process will be implicitly included.} and later in no-tag two-photon interactions.
 This state, $X(3915)$, was classified as $\chi_{c0}(3915)$ in the latest listing by the Particle Data Group~\cite{PDG-2}, but the assignment is not firmly established.
-Spin-parity of $X(3915)$ is consistent with $J^P = 0^+$ based on the experimental analysis~\cite{X3915-3}; it has also a small possibility of $2^+$~\cite{PDG,Zhou}.
+The spin-parity of $X(3915)$ is consistent with $J^P = 0^+$ based on the experimental analysis~\cite{X3915-3}; it has a small possibility of being $2^+$~\cite{PDG,Zhou}.
 If $X(3915)$ is a conventional $c\bar{c}$ state, it should also decay to $D^{(*)}\bar{D}^{(*)}$ or its charge conjugate.
-In an amplitude analysis of $B^-\rightarrow K^-D^+D^-$ by the LHCb experiment, $0^{++}$ and $2^{++}$ states near 3.930~GeV/$c^2$ are reported~\cite{LHCb-DD}; they are assigned as $\chi_{c0}(3930)$ and $\chi_{c2}(3930)$, respectively.
-However, no peaks in $M(D\bar{D}^{(*)})$ have been seen in the studies of $B^- \rightarrow D\bar{D}K^-$ and $B^- \rightarrow D\bar{D}^*K^-$ performed by the B-factories~\footnote{Kinematically allowed decay is only $D\bar{D}$ if the mass is 3.920~GeV/$c^2$ and $J=0$.
+In an amplitude analysis of the $B^-\rightarrow K^-D^+D^-$ by the LHCb experiment, $0^{++}$ and $2^{++}$ states near 3.930~GeV/$c^2$ are reported~\cite{LHCb-DD}; they are assigned as $\chi_{c0}(3930)$ and $\chi_{c2}(3930)$, respectively.
+However, no peaks in $M(D\bar{D}^{(*)})$ have been seen in the studies of $B^- \rightarrow D\bar{D}K^-$ and $B^- \rightarrow D\bar{D}^*K^-$ performed by the {\it B}-factories~\footnote{Kinematically allowed decay is only $D\bar{D}$ if the mass is 3.920~GeV/$c^2$ and $J=0$.
 Also in $D\bar{D}^*$, no peak is seen.} \cite{Belle-Ds0D0,DDbar-1,DDbar-3,DDbar-2}.
-Non-$c\bar{c}$ models such as $c\bar{c}s\bar{s}$ models or $D_s\bar{D}_s$ molecule models can predict this result~\cite{Exotics1,Exotics2,Exotics3}.
-The $0^{++}$ state(s) reported by LHCb and B-factories can be different states: $\chi_{c0}(2P)$ and non-$c\bar{c}$ state, respectively.
+Non-$c\bar{c}$ models such as $c\bar{c}s\bar{s}$ models or $D_s\bar{D}_s$ molecule models can predict such a signature~\cite{Exotics1,Exotics2,Exotics3}.
+The $0^{++}$ state(s) reported by LHCb and the {\it B}-factories could be different states, namely the $\chi_{c0}(2P)$ and non-$c\bar{c}$ state, respectively.